Store Creation

 clicks.map {

-// we define some static person; in real life this might be created by some user input
+// define a static person; in real life this might be created by user input

 Person(1, "Fritz", setOf(Interest.Programming, Interest.History))